FairCrypto/faircrypto.github.io/docs/x1/developer/become-a-validator.md

 ## Step 6: Connect Your Wallet

-Click the "Connect wallet" button and connect to your validator wallet.
+Use the “Connect wallet” button to link your validator wallet.

 [![Connect wallet](connect-wallet.png)](connect-wallet.png)

 ## Step 7: Enter Your Validator Public Key

-Enter your validator public key from step 3 and the amount of XN you want to stake, then click "Write".
+Input your validator public key and desired stake amount, then click “Write.”

 [![Connect wallet](create-validator.png)](create-validator.png)

 ## Step 8: Confirm the Transaction

-Confirm the transaction in your wallet.
+Approve the transaction through your wallet.

 ## Step 9: Verify Your Validator Registration

-Verify your validator registration by searching for your validator ID on the [PWA explorer](https://pwa-explorer.x1-testnet.xen.network/staking) using your wallet account.
+Confirm your validator status by finding your validator ID on the [PWA explorer](https://pwa-explorer.x1-testnet.xen.network/staking) using your wallet account, and note down the ID.

-Make note of the validation ID.
+## Step 10: Update the X1 Configuration File

-## Step 10: Edit the config file and update the Validator ID, public key, and password file path.
+Update the configuration file with your Validator ID, public key, and password file location.

 ::: tabs key:os
 == Linux Service